 - They don’t like the candidate or campaign issues

 - They are too busy or have conflicting schedules

-Here are the strategies you can use to address these issues:
+Let’s see some strategies you can use to address these issues.

 Help voters make a plan

 People are more likely to complete a task if you can get them to mentally visualize the process.